 Funding is limited to the amount your college receives from the

 federal government.
 It is important you meet the school's priority

 date to complete and file the FAFSA to be considered for a FWS

 Colorado Work-Study procedures are very similar to Federal

 Work-Study.
-There are some Colorado Work-Study funds, however, that
+However, there are some Colorado Work-Study funds, that

-may be awarded to students who do not have financial need but want
+may be awarded to students who do not have financial need but who

 Institutional Work-Study and Other Employment

 Your college may have work-study money available or offer other